nessan/simple-vars/README.md

 ## Installing

+The command

 ```bash
 quarto add nessan/simple-vars
 ```

-This will install the extension under the `_extensions` subdirectory.
-You should check in this directory if you're using version control.
+installs the extension under the `extensions` subdirectory, which should be checked in if you use version control.

-Once it is installed, you add the extension as a filter in your `_quarto.yml` file as usual:
+Once it is installed, you add the extension as a filter in your `_quarto.yml` file as usual

 ```yml
 filters: